Maple Eight: History

 In 1986, when the Government of Ontario sought to improve its public sector pension plans, investment strategist Keith Ambachtsheer recommended Peter Drucker's model, as outlined in his 1976 book, "The Unseen Revolution”.

 Drucker posited creating a more diversified, globally oriented investment portfolio, handled by hired, not appointed, non-political professionals who received competitive remuneration, would lead to higher returns.
-The Ontario Teachers' Pension Plan was the first to adopt the model in 1990 then other pension plans followed.
-In 2012, then president of the Canada Pension Plan Investment Board, David Denison, stated, "Canada’s system was ranked fifth best in the world in the Mercer Global Pension Index study for 2011.
-In truth, Canada’s high ranking has more to do with the woeful state of many other countries’ retirement systems than the robustness of our own."
+The Ontario Teachers' Pension Plan was the first to adopt the model in 1990.
+In 2012, then president of the Canada Pension Plan Investment Board, David Denison, stated:

+Canada’s system was ranked fifth best in the world in the Mercer Global Pension Index study for 2011.
+In truth, Canada’s high ranking has more to do with the woeful state of many other countries’ retirement systems than the robustness of our own.

 He added that there was room for improvement but the Maple-8's sophisticated, in-house investment model saved money.
-Ambachtsheer has stated the costs are average but the Canadian model generates a higher 10-year return compared to other funds.
+In 2017, Ambachtsheer stated that the costs are average but the Canadian model generates a higher 10-year return compared to other funds.
 At a 2024 symposium, OMERS president, Blake Hutcheson, stated the top Canadian pensions were not a monolith, as suggested by the term 'Maple-8,' and each investment board was unique.

 In 2025, Mercer ranked Canada's system at 17th with a B-rating, down from 12th in 2023.